codingphun/amazon-sagemaker-workshop/README.md

 - [**Introduction to SageMaker**](Introduction) - This workshop demonstrates the main features of SageMaker via a set of straightforward examples for common use cases.

-- [**SageMaker Built-in Algorithms**](Built-in-Algorithms) - The focus of this workshop is on SageMaker's built-in algorithms.
-These algorithms are ready-to-use, scalable, and provide many other conveniences.
-The workshop shows how to use SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the SageMaker console.
+- [**Distributed Training with SageMaker**](DistributedTraining) - The focus of this workshop is to demonstrate how to use one of most powerful SageMaker's features, distributed training.

 # License & Contributing